 I am a parent to two wonderful girls who sometimes challenge everything I think and know.
 I gave birth to both of them at home, in the water.
 Both girls were breastfed for more than three years each.
 We learned EC (elimination communication) with our first daughter and went completely diaper free with our second.
-We are homeschooling.
+We have unschooled and homeschooled.
+Both girls are currently in private school.
 All of these experiences are teaching me a great deal about trust and the inherent wisdom of my children.

 I love to question and I love to be of service.

 I am offering parent coaching in order to be of service.
-If I can help even one parent, even one child, have a healthier happier relationship and enjoy life more, then my work has been successful.
-If I can help many, then my work is blissful as I feel my service return to me to support my family.
+When I can help even one parent, even one child, have a healthier happier relationship and enjoy life more, then my work has been successful.
+When I help many, then my work is blissful as I feel my service return to me to support my family.
 Our dreams will be financed by helping you.
 Isn’t that awesome?

 - Working with the books The Diamond Cutter and Karmic Management to learn radical self-responsibility and the discipline of continually noticing how I create the world around me with my thoughs, actions, and words.
 This is a tangible, accessible way of working with the incredible power we have to create our own lives.
 It has transformed mine.
 I look forward to offering its services to yours. www.diamondcutterinstitute.com